nus-oss/nus-oss.github.io/index.md

 Doing work outside courses will set you apart from those who are only good in academic work and will increase your chances of getting,

-* paid internships in our OSS projects (more info [below](#paid-internships))
 * good internship offers from other companies for SIP/ATAP
-* entry to selection-based courses such as CS3281&2, CS3216, CS3217
+* entry to selection-based courses such as CS3281&2, CS3217
+* FYPs in NUS-OSS projects
-* tutorships in related courses
+* tutor positions in related courses (CS2103/T, CS2113, CS3218&2)

 ## {{ icon_tick }} How to get started